PawseySC/using-nimbus/_episodes/04-making-keypairs.md

 ## Generating keypairs

 Our first action is to generate keypairs.
 Keypairs take the form of public (think: 'lock') and private (think: 'key') key files.
-These files are presented together to securely authenticate (login) to a Nimbus virtual machine.  **Why do this?**  We do this because the username/password login is not set up for new VMs (by design).
+These files are presented together to securely authenticate (login) to a Nimbus virtual machine.  **Why do this?**  We do this because the username and password login is not set up for new VMs (by design).

 There are two methods of creating keypairs.